xaviersolau/DevArticles/README.md

     });
 ```

-We can also configure the builder to enable trace generation, which can be helpful for debugging
+We can also configure the builder to enable trace generation, which can be helpful in debugging
 and understanding the behavior of your tests:

 ```csharp